 Although Correct Capital does not provide tax preparation or legal advice, retirement planning often benefits from considering tax planning because taxes can influence how much income is ultimately available.
 Scenario modeling may be used to show how account types, withdrawal timing, and income sources could affect after-tax cash flow.

-To ensure tax considerations fit within the overall plan, these discussions are commonly coordinated with a client’s CPA or other tax professionals.
+When tax considerations are part of retirement planning, these discussions are commonly coordinated with a client’s CPA or other tax professionals so that taxes align with the broader financial plan.

 5. Scenario Planning and Stress Testing